ShaulSolomon/academix-ydata-project-truncated/README.md

-# academix-ydata-project
+# Academix-ydata-project
+Hello world!
-The official Academix-Ydata industry project repo!
+This is The official Academix-Ydata industry project repo!